 Gasoline

-• Chevron Supreme 91 Octane with Techron
+- Chevron Supreme 91 Octane with Techron

-I recommend only Chevron Supreme 91 octane with Techron gasoline in your RRC.
+I recommend only Chevron Supreme 91 octane with Techron gasoline, a Top-Tier fuel, in your RRC.
 First off, your Range Rover does in fact require 91 octane fuel.
 So why Chevron Supreme 91 octane with Techron?
 Here's why.
 In my college days I was a courier during the day and delivered pizza at night.
 I was driving a 1993 Isuzu SpaceCab pickup truck that I bought new.
 Initially, I used any gas.
 Mostly whatever was cheapest and convenient.
 And I did so from the day I bought it up until the warranty expired at 60,000 miles.
 That was in 13 months.
 The manual recommended the valves be lapped every 15,000 miles.
 And as I approached 15,000 I could begin to hear the valves make noise in the engine.
 I repeated the process at 30,000 miles, 45,0000 miles and again at 60,000 miles.
 Each time I could hear the valves getting louder and louder as the next 15,000 mile interval approached.
 After the fourth valve job at 60,000 miles I switched over to Chevron Supreme 91 octane with Techron gasoline exclusively.
 As I approached 75,000 miles, no valve noise.
 Not interested in spending the money on a valve job again I skipped it and thought I would wait until I heard the valves like before, regardless of the mileage.
 At 90,000 miles, again, no valve noise.
 At 105,000 miles no valve noise.
 At 120,000 miles still no valve noise.
 It had been 60,000 miles without doing the valves now.
 I figured, even without any noise, I better have it checked and done.

 The mechanic that had been doing the valves for me came out to talk with me after inspecting the vehicle.
 He asked me when the last time I had the valves done.
 He knew I was pretty religious about mileage increments and doing all the recommended maintenance on time.
 He asked me if I had forgotten if I had just had the valves done.
 I said no, I haven't had them done since he did them at 60,000 miles.
 He told me the values looked like he had done them yesterday.
 He asked me what I was doing differently.
 I said nothing, aside from only using only Chevron Supreme 91 octane gasoline for the last 60,000 miles.